bitcoin-computer/docs/api.md

 ### query

 Returns the latest revisions of smart objects.
 Conditions can be passed in to determine the smart objects.
-When multiple conditions are passed in, the latest revisions of all smart objects that satisfy all conditions are returned.
+When multiple conditions are passed in, the latest revisions of the smart objects that satisfy all conditions are returned.

 ||| Examples
 ```ts